csb6/editorial/README.md

 - Syntax highlighting for C++ and Markdown, with simple method for adding new languages
 - File saving/loading, with editing occurring in-memory
-- Very simple implementation; under 500 lines of C++ code
+- Very simple implementation; around 500 lines of C++ code
 - Low CPU and memory usage
 - Works on any terminal supported by ncurses (essentially anything)